leeper/expcourse/index.md

 ## Assignments and Exam ##

-The exam for the course involves a home assignment (total 8000 words) laying out the design and analysis of a proposed experiment.
-The syllabus describes the requirements for this assignment in detail.
+### Weekly Assignments ###

-In preparation for the exam, students will prepare and present short (one-page), bullet-point summaries of example experiments reported in published articles.
+In preparation for the exam, students will prepare and present short (less than one page), bullet-point summaries of example experiments reported in published articles.
 These short assignments will help students to interpret experimental work and practice the structure of the final assignment.
 The basic topics that should be included in these summaries are:

 1. Research question(s)
 2. Hypotheses